 - Offer them an incentive.
 This is one of my all-time favourite conversion tools.
 In your winner announcement post/email, tell them that everyone’s a winner with an exclusive discount code/link/X% off for the next X days.
 You’ll be surprised at how many people take you up on your offer

 - Finally, run another competition.
 Yes yes, of course I’d say that!
 But in all honesty, why wouldn’t you put everything you’ve learnt from this competition to good use?
 I guarantee that if you take your learnings from this competition, you’ll improve your conversion rate for your next competition.

 So now you know why conversion is so important and how to encourage visitors to entrants and entrants to customers, it’s time to run a competition.
-Check out our super comprehensive and completely free guide, The last guide to competitions you’ll ever need to read or book in a 20 minute chat with our competition gurus – also completely free.
+Check out our super comprehensive and completely free guide, The last guide to competitions you’ll ever need to read or book in a FREE 15 minute chat with our competition gurus – also completely free.